rjarea51/StratuxHud/readme.md

 (I used an old Flightcom Venture type headset.
 It has to have a screw for adjustment in order to attach the plastic connection piece on either side)

-(An old bike hlemed gave me the head adjustmend function for a tighter fit)
+(An old bike hlemed gave me the head adjustmend function for a better and tighter fit)

 (Requires your aircraft to have a "12 Volt" cigarette power outlet)

 ## In Flight Controls

 In order to change the windows, I use the gesture control project from NEVMA https://www.hackster.io/platisd/nevma-gesture-control-for-the-masses-9cff03 I use the proximity script since it is less touchy in flight.

 So you will have to scroll through the windows.
 You will also have to make chages in "heads_up_display.py" because I can't find a plus key in Arduino

 if event.key in [pygame.K_KP_PLUS, pygame.K_PLUS]: